jacksonswitzer/stat386-projects/about.markdown

 ---

 # About Me
 My name is Jackson.
-I don't know what I want to do for a living.
-I think math is cool, and I like to write music and read books.
+I plan to study education in graduate school and become a professor of religion.
+I like to write music and read books.